SCAND 12: Elementary NorwegianInstructor: Aino Rinhaug

 Discussion, four hours.
 P/NP or letter grading.

-Lecture, three hours.
+Discussion, four hours.
+Enforced requisite: course 1.
 P/NP or letter grading.

 SCAND 40W: Heroic Journey In Northern Myth, Legend, And EpicInstructor: Kimberly Ball

 Lecture, three hours.
 Not open for credit to students with credit for course 40W.
 All readings in English.
 Comparison of journeys of heroes.
 Readings in mythology, legend, folktale, and epic, including “Nibelungenlied,” “Volsunga saga,” “Eddas,” and “Beowulf.”
 Cultural and historic backgrounds to texts.
 P/NP or letter grading.

 SCAND C163A: Introduction to Danish CinemaInstructor: Timothy R. Tangherlini

 Seminar, three hours.
 Introduction to history of cinema in Denmark, as well as to some fundamental concepts in study of film.
 Deliberately broad and historically centered approach to development of cinema in Denmark rather than focus on films of particular directors or topics.
 Theoretical readings from important critics, including Kracauer, Bazin, Metz, and Chatman, along with several directed exercises, to develop vocabulary and critical method for discussing films in general and Danish cinema in particular.
 Other readings include selections from Hjort, Sandberg, Tangherlini, and other Scandinavian theorists.
 Concurrently scheduled with course C263A.
 P/NP or letter grading.